Howard Phillips (activist)

 Howard Jay Phillips (February 3, 1941 – April 20, 2013) was an American politician and activist.
 A political conservative, Phillips was a United States presidential candidate who served as the chairman of The Conservative Caucus, a conservative public policy advocacy group which he founded in 1974.
 Phillips was a founding member of the U.S. Taxpayers Party, which later became known as the Constitution Party.

 Personal life

-Phillips was born into a Jewish family in Boston in 1941, Phillips converted to evangelical Christianity as an adult in the 1970s and was subsequently associated with Christian Reconstructionism.
+Phillips was born into a Jewish family in Boston, Massachusetts in 1941.
+He converted to evangelical Christianity as an adult in the 1970s and was subsequently associated with Christian Reconstructionism.

 A 1962 graduate of Harvard College in Cambridge, Massachusetts, he was twice elected chairman of the Student Council, and was lauded by "The Cross and the Flag," a Ku Klux Klan magazine, for his "patriotic" ideological bent.
 Phillips publicly and immediately disavowed the Klan.
 Phillips was also president of Policy Analysis, Inc., a public policy research organization which publishes the bimonthly Issues and Strategy Bulletin.

 Phillips resided in Fairfax County, Virginia in the Washington, D.C., suburbs with his wife, the former Margaret "Peggy" Blanchard.